 - supporting select educational and scientific activities generated within our membership and strategic partners

 - improving education in our field by formalising the postgraduate course curriculum and its delivery through national chapters.
 Related to this, a new process for accreditation of training sites is currently being introduced

 - and holding a Regional Congress which will be held in Lyon, France from 6th to 9th June 2023.

-The official journal of E-AHPBA is HPB.
-HPB is now well established as an international forum for clinical, scientific and educational communication with an impact factor in 2015 of 2.918.
-It has risen in importance in the last few years to represent the major HPB journal in which the latest advances in our speciality are published.
+The official journal of E-AHPBA is HPB – an international forum for clinical, scientific and educational communication with an impact factor in 2023 of 2.9.
+It has risen in importance in the last few years and is now the major HPB journal in which the latest advances in our speciality are published.